-40.(1) At any time within three (3) months after the holding of a public tender or auction in respect of taxable property, the debtor may redeem the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%).

-(2) On redemption of the taxable property under subsection (1),

-(a) if the right to an assignment was sold to a bidder, the First Nation must, without delay, repay to that bidder the amount of the bid; and

-(b) the tax administrator must notify the Minister of Indian Affairs and Northern Development in writing of the redemption.

-(3) No assignment of taxable property must be made until the end of the redemption period provided for in subsection (1).
+- 40.(1) At any time within three months after the holding of a public tender or auction in respect of taxable property, the debtor may redeem the taxable property by paying to the First Nation the amount of the upset price plus 3%. - (2) On redemption of the taxable property under subsection (1), - (a) if the right to an assignment was sold to a bidder, the First Nation must, without delay, repay to that bidder the amount of the bid; and - (b) the tax administrator must notify the Minister of Crown-Indigenous Relations in writing of the redemption. - (3) No assignment of taxable property must be made until the end of the redemption period provided for in subsection (1).